vifjs/vif/README.md

 import {
-    useDefine, // used to create a reactive we component useSignal, // used to create a global signal useObserve, // used to create lazy actions based on component hydration useNavigate, // used to navigate between routes useI18n, // used to create and use locales translations
+    useDefine, // used to create a reactive we component useSignal, // used to create a global signal useEffect, // used to create a reactive function useObserve, // used to create lazy actions based on component hydration useNavigate, // used to navigate between routes useI18n, // used to create and use locales translations